 As we’ve gone through the process of talking with roboticists, we’ve been blown away at the diversity of applications that robotics companies are pursuing.
 We’ve spoken to companies building all sorts of wild solutions, from strawberry pickers to sous chefs to boat captains to groundskeepers!

 Thank you for the interview.
 I believe that sensors is often something that is overlooked by different companies and I look forward to following your progress.
-Readers who wish to learn more should visit Tangram Robotics.
+Readers who wish to learn more should visit Tangram Vision.